Customizing an automation rule or web action output email

 How to send email to users that are in the rule scope

-One of the typical scenarios is when you need to send an email to some users in your organization.
-For example, send an email with some information to users whose accounts have been created in the last 30 days.
+NOTE: One of the typical scenarios is when you need to send an email to some users in your organization.
+For example, send an email with some information to users whose accounts have been created in the last 30 days

-Create AD Users report.
+Create the AD Users report.
 For details, please see the Working with rules article.

-- Change rule Output type to Send Email Alert.
+Change rule Rule Output section to Send Email Alert.

 Add mail attribute to Properties to display and System properties in AD Users report.